 Eye tracking is used in various psychology and neuroscience fields to understand how and why eye movements are made and how we gather information visually.

 Eye tracking is used in these fields of research to understand the connection between what we see and how we react based on the information we process.

 Tobii Pro offers eye tracking systems for psychology and neuroscience studies in a controlled research setting, such as a lab, as well as examining human behavior in real-world environments, like in an office or home.
 Analyzing data is made easier with our various software solutions and their ability to work with other companies' solutions.

-The Tobii Pro TX300 offers a 300 Hz sampling rate with high spatial and temporal precision and accuracy.
-Combined with robust tracking and compensation for large head movements, the system opens up possibilities for unobtrusive research of oculomotor functions with active subjects, such as children, or atypical populations, such as those with autism spectrum disorder.
-The Pro TX300 allows you to study eye movements and behaviors such as saccades, fixations, scan paths, pupil dilation, and blinks.
+The Tobii Pro Spectrum offers up to a 600 Hz sampling rate with high spatial and temporal precision and accuracy.
+It tolerates large head movements, which opens up possibilities for unobtrusive research of oculomotor functions with active subjects, such as children or atypical populations (e.g. those with autism spectrum disorder).
+The Pro Spectrum allows you to study eye movements and behaviors such as saccades, micro-saccades, tremor, fixations, scan paths, and pupil dilation.